 The Company's largest shareholder, the State of Finland, and Varma Mutual Pension Insurance Company, Elo Mutual Pension Insurance Company and Ilmarinen Mutual Pension Insurance Company have irrevocably committed to subscribe in full for Offer Shares on the basis of Subscription Rights allocated to them (the "Subscription Undertakings").
 The Subscription Undertakings represent approximately 59.3 per cent of the Offer Shares.
-Nordea Bank Abp and Deutsche Bank Aktiengesellschaft have entered into an underwriting agreement with the Company (the "Underwriting Agreement") pursuant to which they have severally agreed, subject to certain terms and conditions, to procure subscribers for any Offer Shares that may remain unsubscribed for in the Offering, excluding the Offer Shares that are covered by the Subscription Undertakings, or to subscribe for such Offer Shares themselves.
+Nordea Bank Abp and Deutsche Bank Aktiengesellschaft have entered into an underwriting agreement with the Company (the "Underwriting Agreement") pursuant to which they have severally agreed, subject to certain terms and conditions, to procure subscription Undertakings, or to subscribe for such Offer Shares themselves.
 For further information on the matter, see section "Plan of Distribution in the Offering".